rh-nfv-int/hw-offload-playbooks/README.md

    which sets the variables to appropriate values which will be used in the test run.

-5. Execute the test by using the command like below ansible-playbook -v -i hosts testNAToffload.yml
+5. Execute the test by using the command like below ansible-playbook -v -i inventory testNAToffload.yml

 6. Logs to look for.
 It generates 2 log files which are timestamped and it will remain on your compute1 where we have taken the dump of flows and Conn Track table.
    Files are named dump_flows_<timestamp>.txt and dump_ct_table_<timestamp>.txt

 7. We have taken care to see that the test cleans up all things which it created (expect the above logs).
 In case the test bails out inbetween and resources are not cleared out.
-   Please run the cleanup script in the utilities folder. ansible-playbook -v -i hosts utilities/cleanupNATconfigs.yml
+   Please run the cleanup script in the utilities folder. ansible-playbook -v -i inventory utilities/cleanupNATconfigs.yml

 Known Issues and Workarounds: